-In Jo's Yard - Jo discusses a different plant in her 2020 blog entries.
+In Jo's Yard - Jo discusses plant characteristics in her blog entries.

 State Tree.
 The sabal palm (Sabal palmetto) is the most widely distributed palm in Florida.
 It grows in almost any soil and has many uses, including food, medicine, and landscaping.
 It is important to Florida wildlife.

 - Three Native Yuccas and How to Grow Them

 - Florida Wildflower